dudash/openshift-workshops/www/workshop-lab-welcome.md

 * Pod - One or more docker containers that run together
 * Service - Provides a common DNS name to access a pod (or replicated set of pods)
 * Deployment - an update to your application triggered by a image change or config change
-* Build - The process of turning your source code into a containerized unit
+* Build - The process of turning your source code into a runnable image
 * BuildConfig - configuration data that determines how to manage your build
 * Route - a labeled and DNS mapped network path to a service from outside OpenShift
 * Master - The foreman of the OpenShift architecture, the master schedules operations, watches for problems, and orchestrates everything